Which NIMS Management Characteristic Refers to the Number of Subordinates?

 Why Span of Control Matters in Incident Management

 Maintaining an appropriate span of control prevents communication breakdowns and decision-making delays, which are critical in high-stress incident scenarios.
 When supervisors manage too many subordinates, they risk losing situational awareness or failing to address individual needs.
 Conversely, overly restrictive spans can lead to redundant roles and inefficient resource allocation.
-Here's a good example: during a wildfire response, a Incident Commander with a span of 1:5 might assign five division supervisors to manage different fire sectors, ensuring each has adequate resources and clear directives And it works..
+Here's a good example: during a wildfire response, a Incident Commander with a span of 1:5 might assign five division supervisors to manage different fire sectors, ensuring each has adequate resources and clear directives.

 The span of control also supports safety protocols by allowing supervisors to conduct regular check-ins, assess hazards, and respond swiftly to emergencies.
 This is particularly vital in hazardous environments where delayed communication could result in life-threatening situations.